k-awata/pjma/README.md

 # pjma

 pjma is a project manager for Aveva E3D Design and Administration.
-It manages the environment to launch E3D Design in one specified directory.
+It manages the environment to launch E3D Design or Administration in one specified directory.

 ## Installation